Courses-journey/cpp-cherno/README.md

 - Steps

-  - All preprocessors statement evaluated first
+  - All pre-processor statement evaluated first
   - tokenizing and parsing
   - Abstract syntax tree
-  - All of the code must be at the end either constatnt data or instruction
+  - All of the code must be at the end either constant data or instruction

 - `cpp` files are called translation units
-- cpp dosenot care about files
+- cpp doesn't care about files
 - files have no meaning
-- Not nessecary that num `.cpp` files equal translation units
+- Not necessary that num `.cpp` files equal translation units
   - u may make some `.cpp` files but include all these file in one `.cpp`

 ## Pre-processing Statements